navylemdi/DIC-Synchronous_FLIR_Camera/README.md

 # DIC-Synchronous_FLIR_Camera
-Some code to manage multiple cameras
+Some code to manage multiple FLIR cameras